balintsera/evista-composer-wordpress/README.md

 [![Total Downloads][ico-downloads]][link-downloads]

-This is a Wordpress plugin that helps to use composer with a lazy loader service container (dependency injector).
+ComPress is a Wordpress plugin that helps to use composer with a lazy loader service container (dependency injector).

 ## Install